Employee Retirement Income Security Act

 The Employee Retirement Income Security Act (ERISA) requires plans to include in their summary plan descriptions a notice outlining participants' and beneficiaries' rights.
 Leidos has developed its own notice, based on the model language provided by the Department of Labor, which includes the information required under ERISA but which is written in what we believe to be more understandable language.

 Participants in the plans are entitled to certain rights and protections under the Employee Retirement Income Security Act of 1974 (ERISA).
 ERISA provides that all plan participants shall be entitled to:

-- Examine, without charge, at the plan administrator's office and at other specified locations, such as worksites, all documents governing the plan, including insurance contracts and a copy of the latest annual report (Form 5500 Series) filed by the plan with the U.S. Department of Labor and available at the Public Disclosure Room of the Employee Benefit Security Administration.
+- Examine, without charge, at the plan administrator's office and at other specified locations, such as worksites and union halls, all documents governing the plan, including insurance contracts and collective bargaining agreements and a copy of the latest annual report (Form 5500 Series) filed by the plan with the U.S. Department of Labor and available at the Public Disclosure Room of the Employee Benefit Security Administration.

-- Obtain, upon written request to the plan administrator, copies of documents governing the operation of the plan, including insurance contracts and copies of the latest annual report (Form 5500 Series) and updated summary plan description(s).
+- Obtain, upon written request to the plan administrator, copies of documents governing the operation of the plan, including insurance contracts and collective bargaining agreements and copies of the latest annual report (Form 5500 Series) and updated summary plan description(s).
 The administrator may make a reasonable charge for the copies.

 - Receive a summary of the plan's annual financial report.
 The plan administrator is required by law to furnish each participant with a copy of this summary annual report.